EEA-sensors/parallel-non-linear-gaussian-smoothers/README.md

 [1] S. Särkkä and A. F. García-Fernández. *Temporal Parallelization of Bayesian Smoothers.* In: IEEE Transactions on Automatic Control 2020.

-[2] F. Yaghoobi and A. Corenflos and S. Hassan and S. Särkkä. *Temporal Parallelization of Bayesian Smoothers.*
+[2] F. Yaghoobi and A. Corenflos and S. Hassan and S. Särkkä. *Parallel Iterated Extended and Sigma-Points Kalman Smoothers.*